tymbaca/wikigraph/README.md

 wikigraph export my_graph.db my_graph.csv
 ```

 Notice that you can run this at any time.
-You don't need to parse all wikipedia :)
+You don't need to parse all articles in Wikipedia :)

-The exported graph will loop something like this:
+The exported graph will look something like this:

 ```csv
 from,to